MrMysterius/shellyplug-randomtime-automation/README.md

 ##### `time.minuteRange`

 The range in minutes in which it randomizes from the start time.
 This is a number.

+##### `time.weekdays`

+An array of numbers on which weekdays this action should happen.
+(Weekdays are with numbers not with names, so use 1 for Monday, 2 for Tuesday, and so on.)

 #### `shelly`